CDK8S Resources

 Dynamic output

-You can also want more complex export.
-For example, you maybe need the ip of your loadbalancer in order to set this IP into your DNS.
+You may also want more complex exports.
+For example, you may need the IP of your loadbalancer in order to set it into your DNS.

 - Then, in the